genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 ## Dynamic Layout

-The aim of this section is to implement the `foundation-layout` component which allows the user to drag, drop, resize, maximise, and restore windows.
+The aim of this section is to implement the `foundation-layout` component, which allows the user to drag, drop, resize, maximise, and restore windows.

-### Refactor the Order.ts
+### Refactor the orders.ts

 In order to prevent the components to get excessivly large, we need to refactor the **orders.ts**.

 #### Orders grid

 We'll start with the most straightforward component.
-Create a directory called **orders-grid** in **orders** folder and add these two files to it.
+Create a directory called **orders-grid** in **orders** folder and add these two files to it:

 ```typescript title='orders-grid.ts'
 import { customElement, FASTElement, observable, attr } from '@microsoft/fast-element';